manymoments/manymoments.github.io/_posts/2020-12-07-learning-in-state-machine-replication.markdown

 Before understanding the learning process, let us understand the different states that the system and individual replicas can be in when committing a single command:

-1. **[committed configuration](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/):** This is a state of the system where the decision value is set (known as a uni-valiant configuration).
+1. **[Committed configuration](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/):** This is a state of the system where the decision value is set (known as a uni-valiant configuration).
 Recall that you may be in a committed configuration without any of the replicas knowing about it.

-2. **[decided configuration](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/):** This is a state of the system where all replicas have decided.
+2. **[Decided configuration](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/):** This is a state of the system where all replicas have decided.

 We now introduce a new type of configuration:

-3. **[checkpointed configuration]:** This is a configuration between being committed and being decided in which there are at least $n-f$ replicas that have decided.
+3. **[Checkpointed configuration]:** This is a configuration between being committed and being decided in which there are at least $n-f$ replicas that have decided.

 Conceptually, **learning** is the protocol for obtaining the decided command after the system is in a checkpointed configuration.